|

 How to Recognize and Use These Concepts?

-FAQ about Squares and Cubes of Numbers
+FAQ on the Squares and Cubes of Numbers

 What is a square number?
 A square number is the result of a number multiplied by itself, which is written in exponential notation as the number raised to the power of 2.

 How can I find the square of a number?
-To find the square of a number, just multiply that number by itself, for example, to calculate the square of 5, you do 5 x 5 = 25.
+To find the square of a number, simply multiply that number by itself, for example, to calculate the square of 5, you do 5 x 5 = 25.